MuhammadDanyal-QuantumObsessed/Bill-Splitter-Python-basics./README.md

 ### Learning Journey

 This is one of my first hands-on projects while learning Python.

-I'm building a portfolio of small, practical projects while developing my programming fundamentals and working toward pursuing a Master's degree in a technical field abroad.
+I'm building a portfolio of small, practical projects while developing my programming fundamentals and working to get expertise in technical fields.

 The goal is to gradually progress from simple Python exercises to more complex and useful projects.
-Small projects → Strong fundamentals → More complex projects More projects and more complexity coming soon.
+Small projects  →  Strong fundamentals . →  More complex projects

+More projects and more complexity coming soon.